 Manila (CNN Philippines Life) — The familiar indications of nearby ghosts or spirits — or whatever anybody calls them — haunts not just the avid ghost hunter.
 Even the non-believer or the unsuspecting passer-by walking on a dimly-lit street in the middle of the night can claim to have felt them at one point: A sensation of coldness.
 Goosebumps.
 Hair standing at the back of the neck.
 A thumping of the heart.
 Paranoia upon feeling that someone is watching or following you.
 Couple these indications with our rich folklore and superstitious nature, and you have a recipe for fear.

 Ghosts are in every corner of the city but their indications are strongest in those parts that carry a dark history.
-Here, we’ve rounded up ten of the places with the most haunting presence of spirits, spread all throughout Manila.
+Here, we’ve rounded up ten of alleged places with the most haunting presence of spirits, spread all throughout Manila.
 Let this map be a guide whether you’re hunting for the thrill and the goosebumps, or avoiding them.

 Manila Film Center (Pasay)